Vipboy/master-writer/README.md

 # Master Writer
 ![master-writer_logo](/Master_Writer_logo_01.jpg)
-# Become an Expert Literary Writer
+# Become an Expert Literary Writer!

 # Are you the next Stephen King? or the next Agatha Christie?